Covariate Adjustment in Randomized Experiments Motivated by Higher-Order Influence Functions: HOIF-Motivated Covariate Adjustment: Statistical Intuition

 \section{HOIF-Motivated Covariate Adjustment: Statistical Intuition}

-Our main theoretical results (in Section \ref{sec:main results}) are stated under the randomization-based framework.
-However, in this section, we first explain the main intuition of using HOIF to construct adjusted estimator of $\tau$, under the super-population framework.
-In our own opinion, for most of the parts, the \emph{statistical intuition} gathered from the super-population framework can be carried over to the randomization-based framework.
-We suspect that most of the materials reviewed here are known and familiar to experts in HOIF.
-Nonetheless, we hope that this section can solicit more interests from statisticians and practitioners interested in covariate adjustment methods for RCTs.
+Our main theoretical results (in Section \ref{sec:main results}) are stated under the design-based framework.
+However, in this section, we first explain the main intuition of using HOIF to construct adjusted estimator of $\tau$ under the superpopulation framework.
+In our own opinion, for most parts, the \emph{statistical intuition} gathered from the superpopulation framework can be carried over to the design-based framework.
+While familiar to HOIF experts, this section aims to interest practitioners in RCT analysis.

-Guarded by exogenous randomization, the unadjusted estimator $\hat{\tau}_{\unadj}$ has already fulfilled the following desiderata: \begin{itemize} \item It is model-free, unbiased and has variance of order $1 / n$ under certain regularity conditions on the baseline covariates $\bX$ and the observed response $\by$ (see Assumption \ref{as:regularity conditions} later);
+Guarded by randomization, the unadjusted estimator $\hat{\tau}_{\unadj}$ has already fulfilled the following desiderata: \begin{itemize}[leftmargin=0.5cm,topsep=0.25pt] \item It is model-free, unbiased and has variance of order $1 / n$ under certain regularity conditions on $\bX$ and $\by$ (see Assumption \ref{as:regularity conditions} later);